0%

 Participation in outdoor sports like skiing, mountaineering, or trekking is possible, but it should be approached cautiously in the post-operative period.
 Protective eyewear is essential to guard against UV radiation and wind.
 Patients are advised to avoid strenuous activities immediately after surgery to prevent pressure spikes in the eye and to monitor for any sudden vision changes or discomfort, seeking prompt medical attention if issues arise.

-Final Thoughts : Final Thoughts on Eye Health and Cataract Care at High Altitude
+Final Thoughts: Eye Health and Cataract Care at High Altitude

 References: